sideoffryes/AI_Wargaming_Capstone/proposal/proposal.md

 ### How are we going to build this?

 1. We will begin by building one small language model (LM) centered around creating 5 paragraph orders to get an idea of how to train a language model with reinforced learning.
 2. We will train this specific LM on available 5 paragraph orders aquired from Marines on the yard with access to many of them.
+The LM will use retrieval-augmented generation (RAG) for training to increase the accuracy of the output generated.
 3. We will build a front end using PHP and html so a website is able to be accessed to interact with the LM.
 (We may explore better alternatives if needed)
 4. Once we have a single working LM and user interface we can begin exploring other wargaming documents.
 5. We will train our LMs on data collected from our customer and other sources, on and off of the Yard.